Ljubomir Kovačević: Biography

 Kovačević was born in the village of Petnica in the Principality of Serbia on 4 January 1848.
 His father was Mihailo Kovačević, the Serbian Orthodox parish priest of Petnica, and his mother Vasilija was the daughter of professor Janićije Popović.
-Kovačević was educated at the Gymnasium of Šabac and the Belgrade Great School, Grandes écoles; he took his degree in 1870, afterward was employed as lecturer at a college in Negotin and a year later he joined the staff of a teacher's college in Kragujevac before it was relocated to Belgrade.
-Later, he became a professor of history at his alma mater and rector of the University of Belgrade (former Great School).
+Kovačević was educated at the Gymnasium of Šabac and the Belgrade Velika škola; he took his degree in 1870, afterward was employed as lecturer at a college in Negotin and a year later he joined the staff of a teacher's college in Kragujevac before it was relocated to Belgrade.
+Later, he became a professor of history at his alma mater and rector of the University of Belgrade (former Velika škola).
 Kovačević chose to specialize in history because of his desire to be involved in the developing field of critical historiography.

 Kovačević had five daughters and a son, Vladeta Kovačević (1882–1912), a former student of the University of Paris.
 At the Battle of Kumanovo, where he commanded the Mitrailleuses (machineguns), Vladeta was killed.
 His body was brought back to Belgrade.
 On the day of the funeral, his mother and five sisters wept and groaned aloud.
 At the grave the old father without a tear made a moving speech:

 My son, depart in peace.
 You have done your duty.
 My son, I do not weep: I am proud of you.
 You have joined the heroes whose sufferings and death of old saved by millions the lives and souls of our nation.
 Tell the heroes of Kosovo, Dušan and Lazar and all the martyrs of former days, that today Kosovo is avenged.

 Kovačević fought in the Serbian–Ottoman War (1876–78).
 He died at Vrnjačka Banja on 19 November 1918.